 - How Do they Mate and How Often

-- Keep your Rooster from Over-mating and your Hens Healthy
+- Keep your Rooster from Over-mating and your Hen Healthy

-The answer to how many hens per rooster is; generally, experts suggest one rooster for every seven to ten hens.
+The answer to the question of how many hens per rooster generally falls between 4 to 10 hens for every rooster, as suggested by experts.
 But this number may also depend on the chicken breed your flock has.
 For a big flock, you can see 2, 3, 4, or more roosters often present without causing any issues.
 Yet this is too risky for smaller flocks.

 Most producers, on the other hand, maintain considerably more roosters with their hens.
 It is not advisable for the usual backyard flock scenario since the danger of overbreeding is already a possibility.
 But, if you wind up with far more roosters than anticipated, the best part is that your roosters can still coexist happily, particularly if they were reared with each other as chicks.